A Whole New Way to Interact: Voice User Interface

 What is a Voice User Interface?
 Is it better than our typical methods of interacting with our devices?
 In this note, you’ll be able to grasp what is it, how it works, what’s the tech behind it and why is it future-proof.

-Evolution of Interface and Interactions
+Evolution of Interfaces and Interactions

 A Unimodal interface is a platform where only one of the five human senses is being used.
 Be it either listening, touching, seeing, speaking, etc,